The Basics

 breathe.
 Avoid rubber-backed or non-ventilated rugs.
 When

-rugs are impractical, periodically check your floor for wear.
+rugs are impractical, periodically check your floor for wear. - Maintain the relative humidity in your home between 45%

 and 55%.
 Excessive humidity or extreme dryness can cause